 Sullivan pushed back against the narrative that Beijing has overtaken Washington as the world’s main backer of development and infrastructure financing.

 "And then you look at the numbers behind it — the total stock of American investment in Latin America and the Caribbean — and you compare that to what China is doing.
-We are, across our private sector and now backed up by tools like the Development Finance Corporation, investing in a wide range of technology, infrastructure, energy, health, and other projects and are an incredibly important player," he said, noting that the U.S. is investing heavily in Peru, $6.6 billion in 2023.
+We are, across our private sector and now backed up by tools like the Development Finance Corporation, investing in a wide range of technology, infrastructure, energy, health, and other projects and are an incredibly important player," he said, noting that the U.S. is investing heavily in Peru, $6.6 billion last year.

-From Lima, Biden heads to the G20 summit in Rio de Janeiro on Sunday, with a brief stop in the Brazilian Amazon to deliver remarks on climate change.
+From Lima, Biden heads to the G20 summit in Rio de Janeiro Sunday, with a brief stop in the Brazilian Amazon to deliver remarks on climate change.